-So, to give you an overview so, we are going to first define the velocity analysis problem.
-Look at some geometric concepts as I mentioned which will lead us to this concept of instantaneous center of rotation.
+So, to give you an overview, so we are going to first define the velocity analysis problem, look at some geometric concepts as I mentioned, which will lead us to this concept of instantaneous center of rotation.

 So, what is the velocity analysis problem?
-As you know a mechanism transforms actuator velocity inputs.
-So, there can be multiple actuators and these actuators provide velocity inputs, you can think of actuators providing velocity inputs which are transformed by the mechanism to the output link.
-So, the velocity analysis problem is to find out the velocity input-output relations.
-Let us consider this example of this transfer device.
-Here we have this actuator, as we have seen before this is a constrained mechanism with one degree of freedom.
+As you know, a mechanism transforms actuator velocity inputs, so there can be multiple actuators and these actuators provide velocity inputs you can think of actuators providing velocity inputs which are transformed by the mechanism to the output link.
+So, the velocity analysis problem is to find out the velocity input-output relations, let us consider this example of this transfer device.

-So, this is the actuator, it's a prismatic actuator which will expand and it will take this chair from the sitting position to a standing position.
-Now, the problem is if I want to have a certain velocity of transfer then, what should be the expansion rate of this actuator.
+Here, we have this actuator as we have seen before this is a constrained mechanism with 1 degree of freedom, so this is the actuator.
+It is a prismatic actuator, which will expand and it will take this chair from the sitting position to A standing position.
+Now, the problem is, if I want to have a certain velocity of transfer then what should be the expansion rate of this actuator.
 So, rate of change of length of this actuator, how does it relate to the rate of movement of the chair from the sitting to the standing position.

-Now, when the person is near about the standing position then the velocity should be less so, that he is not pushed forward.
+Now, when the person is near about the standing position then the velocity should be less, so that he is not pushed forward.
 So, we need to control the velocity of the rate of expansion of the prismatic actuator.

-Here is another example of the landing gear mechanism of an aircraft.
-So, if I want to know at what rate must this actuator these hydraulic actuator expand so, that I have a certain rate of retraction of the wheel.
+Here, is another example of the landing gear mechanism of an aircraft.
+So, if I want to know at what rate mud must this actuator, this hydraulic actuator expand, so that I have A certain rate of retraction of the wheel.

-So, for constraint mechanisms we are going to look at the velocity analysis problem, we are going to start with constraint mechanisms.
-Now there are two problems in velocity analysis as in the displacement analysis.
-So, if the forward velocity analysis problem states that given the actuator rates find the output velocity, velocity of the output link.
-The inverse problem is about finding out the actuator rates given a specified output velocity.

-For example, in this transfer device if I am specified a certain rate of upward movement which might also change with the configuration of the chair.
-So, it might also change with the configuration of the chair.
-So, how do I control the actuator expansion rate?
+So, for constraint mechanisms, we are going to look at the velocity analysis problem we are going to start with constraint mechanisms.
+Now, there are 2 problems in velocity analysis as in the displacement analysis.
+So, the forward velocity analysis problem states that, given the actuator rates find the output velocity; velocity of the output link.
+The inverse problem is about finding out the actuator rates given a specified output velocity for example, in this transfer device, if I am specified a certain rate of upward movement which might also change with the configuration of the chair.
+So, it might also change with the configuration of the actuator expansion rate?
 So, how should I specify the actuator expansion rate?
 So, that is the inverse problem.

-In the case of robot when of velocity analysis, the problem is a little more complicated; the reason being in robots as we know the degree of freedom is 2 or higher.
-So, therefore, the end effector velocity direction decides the path of the end effector because, as you know that the path on which the end effector moves the velocity must be tangent to that path.
-So therefore, if you want to have a certain path you must also have a certain velocity direction at each point of the path.
+In the case of robot velocity analysis, the problem is a little more complicated, the reason being in robots as we know the degree of freedom is 2 or higher.
+So, therefore, the end effector velocity direction decides the path of the end effector, because as you know that the path on which the end effector moves the velocity must be tangent to that path.
+So, therefore, if you want to have a certain path you must also have a certain velocity direction at each point of the path.